Put-in-Bay News May 2021

 There will be a preview of what will be sold on Thursday, May 20th, from 6 to 8 p.m.
 The cost is $25 and includes beer, wine, and hors d’oeuvres, plus those attending

 the preview will be able to sign the list for those who want to be first to get in the house on sale day.
 Everyone interested is invited to stop by and check things out.

 In the News May 2021- Kimble Hired as Full-time Chief

 At a special meeting in April, the Put-in-Bay Village Council confirmed James Kimble as Put-in-Bay’s Chief of Police.
 Chief Kimble has served in an interim capacity since June 2020 and brings decades of law enforcement experience to the job.
 Applause broke out from the public attending the meeting when the vote was announced.

-Mayor Dress recommended Kimble for the police chief job and council members Judith Berry, Kelly Faris, Jacob Market, and Jeff Koehler voted “yes” to hire him.
-Councilmember Michael McCann recused himself from the vote and council member Phillip Boyles was absent for the vote.
+Mayor Dress recommended Kimble for the police chief job, and council members Judith Berry, Kelly Faris, Jacob Market, and Jeff Koehler voted “yes” to hire him.
+Councilmember Michael McCann recused himself from the vote, and council member Phillip Boyles was absent from the vote.
 Chief Kimble says he will focus on improving officer training and pay and providing village law enforcement with better equipment.

 His goal is to make the Put-in-Bay Police Department a real police department.
 Kimble’s annual salary will be $72,000.
 Put-in-Bay officers are reported to be excited